jython/jython.github.io/jython-3-roadmap.md

 aiming for a complete description of types defined in Python or Java and of multiple inheritance.

-1. Implementation of classes defined in Python.
+1. Implementation of classes defined in Python
+(but still compiled by CPython).

-1. Descriptor protocol and mechanisms to populate the PyType dictionary from classes.
+1. Descriptor protocol and mechanisms to populate the `PyType` dictionary and slots from classes.
 Test via JUnit (directly or via the abstract object API).

 1. Definition of classes, members and methods using annotations in Java.